 Configuring Listener Settings

 A listener is simply an IP address, port, and protocol combination that the server is accepting connections on.
 For example, you can add an FTP listener on port 21 and attach it to an IP address.
 It can be an IPv4 or IPv6 address.
-The “Default” listeners represent the settings that will be applied to newly detected listeners.
+The “Default” listeners are listener templates that represent the settings that will be applied to newly detected listeners.
 There are several different parameters that each listener can have:

 Types of Listeners